Fireworks Safety: 7 Things You Need To Know

 July 03, 2018

 It’s that time of year again, Fourth of July!
-The season of patriotism, barbeques, red, white and blue, and of course, fireworks.
+The season of patriotism, barbecues, red, white and blue, and of course, fireworks.

-This is the first year consumers are seeing fireworks in their local retail stores, since Governor Christie signed a bill in June of 2017 legalizing hand-held sparklers, ground-based sparklers, party poppers and snappers, which can be purchased by individuals 16 years of age and older.
+In June of 2017, a bill was signed in New Jersey that legalized hand-held sparklers, ground-based sparklers, party poppers and snappers, which can be purchased by individuals 16 years of age and older.

-While this is good news, the National Fire Protection Association reminds July 4th revelers to celebrate with caution and common sense.
+While this may bring extra festivity to your gathering, the National Fire Protection Association reminds July 4th revelers to celebrate with caution and common sense.

-Fireworks start an average of 18,500 fires per year, and the Consumer Product Safety Commission’s 2015 Fireworks Annual Report by Yongling Tu, found that U.S. hospital emergency rooms treated an estimated 11,900 people for fireworks related injuries.
+Fireworks start an average of 19,500 fires per year, and the Consumer Product Safety Commission’s 2020 Fireworks Annual Report, found that U.S. hospital emergency rooms treated an estimated 15,600 people for fireworks related injuries.

 Rajiv Prasad, M.D., Emergency Medicine, Bayshore Medical Center, says there are seven things consumers need to know when operating or viewing fireworks to stay safe and avoid injury this Fourth of July.